Ganesh-11062000/Task_Manager_using_Flask/Readme.txt

 # entering into the virtual environment
 source env/bin/activate

-#all the dependencies will now be installed inside the virtual env
+#all the dependencies will now be installed inside the virtual environment env
 pip3 install flask flask-sqlalchemy

 #Let's create a simple hello world app in flask